Who is Thomas J. Sargent?

 Prize-winning work: Empirical research on cause and effect in the macroeconomy

-On turning grey: Says he’s in denial but seems fitter than most people over 70
+Turning grey: Says he’s in denial about his age but seems fitter than most people of 70+ years

 Motto: “We’re lucky we’re given a day.
 I say take it one day at a time.”